Smith & Williamson’s assessment centre: tips for the group exercise

 Afternoon session: case study and group exercise

 The afternoon session consists of an individual written exercise and a group exercise.
 You’ll be given all the information you need on the day so you can’t really prepare for the specifics, but it will help if you’ve done your research on Smith & Williamson beforehand and can therefore demonstrate during the written exercise that you’re familiar with the services the firm offers.

 For the group exercise, you’ll be placed into a smaller group with some of the other candidates where you’ll be given information and expected to work together on a proposal.
-We asked Sarah Donoghue, Graduate Recruitment Officer at the firm, for her advice to graduates on how to make a success of the group exercise:
+We asked recruiters at the firm for advice to graduates on how to make a success of the group exercise:

 - Participate – this may sound obvious, but the importance of joining in cannot be overstated.
 The assessors can only observe your strengths and skills if you demonstrate them during the exercise – they have nothing to mark if you don’t say or do anything.